 Robert J. Sternberg, IBM Professor of Psychology and Education

-Director, Center for the Psychology of Abilities, Competencies and Expertise (PACE Center) Yale University
+Director, Center for the Psychology of Abilities, Competencies and Expertise (PACE Center)

-New Haven, Connecticut
+New Haven, CT

-`This book makes effective science teaching strategies readily available, truly at your "fingertips."
-I really appreciated the organization, especially the "what the research says" component' -
+"This book makes effective science teaching strategies readily available, truly at your fingertips.
+I really appreciated the organization, especially the 'what the research says' component."

-Leslie C Gushwa, Science Department Chair
+Leslie C. Gushwa, Science Department Chair

 1998 San Diego County Teacher of the Year